tkaefer/java-interview/topics/core/concurrency.md

 - Reentrancy - Are they reentrant
 - Downgrading - what if writer lock owners wants only reader lock
 - Upgrading - What if reader lock owner also wants writer lock

+### StampedLock

+- Java 8 ships with a new kind of lock called StampedLock which also support read and write locks
+- In contrast to ReadWriteLock the locking methods of a StampedLock return a stamp represented by a long value  ex- long stamp = lock.readLock() that can be used in finally as lock.unlockRead(stamp)
+- You can use these stamps to either release a lock or to check if the lock is still valid.
+- stamped locks don't implement reentrant characteristics.
+- Each call to lock returns a new stamp and blocks if no lock is available even if the same thread already holds a lock.
+So you have to pay particular attention not to run into deadlocks.

+- Additionally stamped locks support another lock mode called **optimistic locking.
+- An optimistic read lock is acquired by calling tryOptimisticRead() which always returns a stamp without blocking the current thread, no matter if the lock is actually available.
+-  If there's already a write lock active the returned stamp equals zero.
+You can always check if a stamp is valid by calling lock.validate(stamp).
+- Sometimes it's useful to convert a read lock into a write lock without unlocking and locking again.
+StampedLock provides the method tryConvertToWriteLock()

 #### Custom Synchronizer